PaddlePaddle/Paddle/doc/design/layers_operators.md

-# Design Doc: Layers and Operators
+# Design Doc: Functions, Operators, and Layers

 In a DL system, we can compose one or more fine grained operators into a coarse grained one.
 For example, the FC layer can be composed of a multiplication operator and an add operator.